 Now that you know which plugins affect your site performance, you can choose to disable them on all site pages/posts where their use is optional.
 You can do this on a post by post basis.
 So if there is plugin slowing your site that you can not do without, then use it only on the pages/posts on your site where it is absolutely necessary.

 8. Disable Hotlinking

 Hotlinking is a means by which people use the content that is a host on your site’s servers for their own websites.
 So basically they use your servers with your content on their site.
-And as a result, your server gets loaded with no benefit to you whatsoever.
+And as a result, your server overloads and this doesn’t benefit you whatsoever.

 How do you stop someone from stealing your server resources?

 To prevent people from hotlinking stuff from your site’s content.
-Some tinkering with your site’s code is required.
+You need to do some tinkering with your site’s code and it’s a must.
 You can use this tool from htaccesstools.com to generate the necessary code which you can add to your server.
 Normally, your host will also be willing to help you with this.

 And once you prevent hotlinking, you can be certain that your server resources are not spent hosting content for a website other than your own.
 Hotlinking tactics generally target images and other multimedia which are data heavy, so if you run a site with minimal imagery, disabling hotlinking will not have any effect on your site’s performance.